SamarZiadat/oishii-ramen/README.md

     -   As a  **Site User**  I can  **view the courses available**  so that  **I can explore them in more detail**
 -   US04: View course information
     -   As a  **Site User**  I can  **click on a course**  so that  **I can learn more about it**
--   US05: Book a hike
+-   US05: Book a course
     -   As a  **Site User**  I can  **book a timetabled course**  so that  **I can reserve places for myself and those accompanying me**
 -   US06: View my booked courses
     -   As a  **Site User**  I can  **access a list of courses I have booked on to**  so that  **I can see the upcoming courses I have booked to attend**